apache/flink/docs/tutorials/index.md

 **Batch processing** is the paradigm at work when you process a bounded data stream.
-In this mode of operation you can choose to ingest the entire dataset before producing any results, which means that it's possible, for example, to sort the data, compute global statistics, or produce a final report that summarizes all of the input.
+In this mode of operation you can choose to ingest the entire dataset before producing any results, which means that it is possible, for example, to sort the data, compute global statistics, or produce a final report that summarizes all of the input.

 **Stream processing**, on the other hand, involves unbounded data streams.
 Conceptually, at least,